 Since most divinities derive from the Intelligible Realm, this hierarchy is based on their ontological activities.

 A distinct quality of the Hypercosmic Gods is their fire and pure light.
 This fire is inseparable from its source, and is indescribable due to its purity.
 Partaking of the intelligible fire of the Intelligible Realm, their godly flame fills the cosmos during divine manifestations.
-Their light is ineffable; a light beyond light, natural or supernatural.
-This brilliance extends to their manifesting images, which are brilliant and based solely in themselves.
-This brilliance is to such an extent physical eyes cannot bare it, nor can the lungs breathe it.
+Their light is ineffable; a light that is beyond all light, whether that be natural or supernatural.
+This brilliance extends to their manifesting images, which are brilliant and based only in themselves.
+Such as in the myth of Semele’s exposure to the unconstrained Zeus, their divine brilliance is unendurable to a mortal bounded to corporeality; physical eyes cannot bare witness to it, nor can lungs will be asphyxiated.

-The self-granted visions of the Gods are seen “more clearly than the truth itself,” and are filled with a light that differentiates them from everything else.
+The self-granted visions of the Gods are seen “more clearly than the truth itself,” and are filled with a divine light that distincts them from all else.
 Their presence is so great that it’s enough to even outshine the entirety of the heavens and make the earth itself tremble at their approach.
-Such visions show the Hypercosmic Gods surrounded by Encosmic Gods, Archangels and Angels.
-These holy epiphanies fill our souls with truth and power, aligning even our earthly activities with their own and granting us success in our endeavours and the blessing of Providence for all of the days in our lives.
+Such visions show the Hypercosmic Gods surrounded by Encosmic Gods, Archangels, and Angels.
+These holy epiphanies fill our souls with truth and power, aligning even our earthly activities with their own and granting us success in our endeavors and the blessing of Providence for all of the days in our lives.

-The Hyper-Encosmic Gods, also called the Liberated Gods, are the mean between the Hypercosmic and Encosmic Gods.
-They exist between the Encosmic and Hypercosmic Gods, having a “foot in each realm” so-to-say, and connect the two together.
+The Hyper-Encosmic Gods, also called the Liberated Gods, are the mean between the Hypercosmic and Encosmic Gods, existing between the Encosmic and Hypercosmic Gods, acting as a median and bridging the two realms together.
 Their function is illumination.

-Although the Hypercosmic Gods are ultimately responsible for the liberation of souls, the unliberated soul cannot connect to their transcendent nature; and thus we get into why the Hyper-Encosmic Gods are also called the Liberated Gods.
+Although the Hypercosmic Gods are ultimately responsible for the liberation of souls, the unliberated soul cannot connect to their transcendent nature; and thus we begin to explore why the Hyper-Encosmic Gods are also referred to as the Liberated Gods.
 The Hyper-Encosmic Gods are the lowest of the Hypercosmic Gods and the highest of the Encosmic Gods; their lives being double, being partially transcendent while somehow partially immanent.
-They are a mean to the Hypercosmic Gods, and if these Hyper-Encosmic, or “Liberated” Gods are not in the cosmos as well as above it, then there would be no way to lead souls to the Hypercosmic Gods.
-Unfortunately, no text of Iamblichus survives identifying the Hyper-Encosmic Gods.
+They are a mean to the Hypercosmic Gods, and if these Hyper-Encosmic, or “Liberated” Gods aren’t both in our Encosmic cosmos as well as above it, then there wouldn’t be a way to lead souls to the Hypercosmic Gods.
+Unfortunately, no text of Iamblichus survives which precisely identifies the Hyper-Encosmic Gods.